voxel51/fiftyone/docs/source/user_guide/groups.rst

 .. default-role:: code

-FiftyOne supports the creation of **grouped datasets**, which contain samples of possibly different modalities (image, video, or point cloud) that are organized into groups of related samples.
+FiftyOne supports the creation of **grouped datasets**, which contain multiple slices of samples of possibly different modalities (image, video, or point cloud) that are organized into groups.

 Grouped datasets can be used, for example, to represent multiview scenes, where data for multiple perspectives of the same scene can be stored, visualized, and